 Ok, I know what you're thinking.
-"But Samplasion, that is an old a55 game.
-Why are you still making stuff for this game?".
-Well because I like it.
+"But Samplasion, that's an old game.
+Why are you making stuff for it?".
+Well, because I like it.
 And because I feel like this game deserves more love.

 This level editor is made using pure HTML, JS and CSS.
 Nothing else.
 This also means that the site will also work offline.